 This is a simple one.
 Just like maintaining your property, gold coins are physical assets, so your price will be affected by their condition.
 Keep your coins safe and handle with care.
 This is especially necessary with 24 carat coins which can scratch, and then impact your sale price.
 Wash in warm soapy water if dirty.
 Plastic coin capsules can be purchased from dealers to house the coins, so you can still handle and enjoy them, without actually touching them.

 Did someone say that variety is the spice of life?
-Well the same applies to gold coin portfolios.
-If you own all of the same coin, then you obviously only have one type of coin, and one price, when it comes to selling.
+Well, the same applies to gold coin portfolios.
+If you own all of the same coins, then you obviously only have one type of coin, and one price, when it comes to selling.
 This isn’t a major issue, especially if you stuck to some of our other commandments and bought UK gold coins.

 But!
 We’re in the business of squeezing out every last penny of profit possible for you.
 And that may mean owning a variety of UK coins.
 Ideally, owning British tax-free coins of various sizes will add to your portfolio balance.
-So depending on the amount of coins you buy, that may be some half Sovereigns, full Sovereigns, Quarter and Half Britannias, £2 coins, 1oz Britannias, Lunars and Queens Beast coins, and perhaps some nice chunky £5 gold coins.
-Owning various age coins, adds another dimension again.
-So mixing brand new, nearly new and semi-historical coins can actually enhance your chances of maximising profits.
+So, depending on the number of coins you buy, that may be some half Sovereigns, full Sovereigns, Quarter and Half Britannias, £2 coins, 1oz Britannias, Lunars and Queens Beast coins, and perhaps some nice chunky £5 gold coins.
+Owning various age coins adds another dimension again.
+So, mixing brand new, nearly new and semi-historical coins can actually enhance your chances of maximising profits.
 Read our Do’s and Don’ts of buying gold.

 First of all, some of the older coins can increase in value quicker than newer ones, depending on scarcity and demand at the time you buy and sell.
 The same can be said of £2 and £5 gold coins which usually include a commemorative element.
 For this reason, these coins can obtain better selling prices than new ones.